migotom/mt-bulk/README.md

 - sleep: wait given time duration after executing command, required by some commands (e.g. `/system upgrade refresh`)
 - expect: regexp used to verify that command's response match expected value
 - match: regexp used to search value in command's output, using Go syntax https://github.com/google/re2/wiki/Syntax
-- match_prefix: for each match mt-bulk builds matcher using match_prefix and numbered capturing group, eg. %{prefix0}, %{prefix1} ...
+- match_prefix: for each match MT-bulk builds matcher using match_prefix and numbered capturing group, eg. %{prefix0}, %{prefix1} ...

 More examples at `mt-bulk.example.cfg` and `example-commands\` folder.